 Breakfast is quick, a latte and chicken sandwich and I am back on the road again.
 As I speed through the highway, the sun emerges from behind some hills and I am exposed to a beautiful sunrise.
 Its something too beautiful and awe-inspiring to miss.
 I park on the curb and take some pics.

-Its dark and starts raining.
+It’s dark and starts raining.
 Lightning lights up the sky and the peacock calls are overshadowed by thunder.
 Suddenly the power goes off!
 Wow just when I thought nothing could go wrong, this happens.
 It’s pitch dark outside and the rain hits the jungle hard.
-Its pouring and I run out to park the bike in safe spot.
+Its pouring and I run out to park the bike in a safe spot.
 The winds are intense and I am nearly knocked off my feet a couple of times.
-The staff get dinner in my room and by the time I have it’s gone cold.
+The staff gets dinner in my room and by the time I have, it’s gone cold.

 It’s night and I can’t seem to sleep.
 The videos are over and I watch them over and over again.
-In typical horror movie fashion the wooden windows blow open due to heavy winds and rain gushes in.
+In typical horror movie fashion, the wooden windows blow open due to heavy winds and rain gushes in.
 From inside, I can see lightning and the silhouette of tall dark trees.
-The door start rumbling and I quickly put a chair in front of it, fearing something might come inside.
+The door started rumbling and I quickly put a chair in front of it, fearing something might come inside.
 The roof is now leaking and I am restricted to one corner of the bed.
 I heard crickets and lizards making merry in the room.
 Maybe they know I am scared of them and are trying their best to make it worse.
 The night is long and I get no sleep.
-At 6am when the sun rises and the storm is over, do I get to sleep for an hour or two.
+At 6 am when the sun rises and the storm is over, do I get to sleep for an hour or two?
 I survived.
 I thank my stars.